The breakdown of JK Rowling and the Harry Potter cast’s relationship

 JK Rowling has become an increasingly divisive figure in recent years because of her views on transgender people.

-In an apparent bid to protect women’s rights, the author, 58, has repeatedly misgendered trans women in recent weeks and months – even going as far as to compile a list of trans women that appeared to imply the community was full of sexual predators.
+In an apparent bid to protect women’s rights, the author, 58, has repeatedly misgendered trans women in recent weeks and months – and recently implied the community was full of sexual predators.

-Now, her relationship with the actors who brought her beloved Harry Potter books to life appears irreparably broken.
+Now, her relationship with the actors who brought her beloved Harry Potter books to life appears to be irreparably broken.

-On Wednesday (10 April_, the author implied on X/Twitter that she will never “forgive” Daniel Radcliffe and Emma Watson for speaking out in favour of trans rights.
+On Wednesday (10 April), the author suggested on X/Twitter that she will never “forgive” Daniel Radcliffe and Emma Watson for speaking out in favour of trans rights.

 The First Waves of Controversy – 2019